Musical Director – Adrian Lucas

 Adrian Lucas has been Musical Director of the City of Birmingham Choir since 2002, continuing a long and distinguished line which includes David Willcocks, Meredith Davies and Christopher Robinson.
-From being organ scholar at St John’s College Cambridge, he held posts at Portsmouth, Norwich and Salisbury cathedrals before moving to Worcester Cathedral in 1996.
-During his tenure there, he was responsible for the design and installation of the Kenneth Tickell organ in 2008 as well as continuing a vibrant programme of touring, broadcasting and recording as an organist and with the Cathedral Choir.
+A former organ scholar at St John’s College Cambridge, he held posts at Portsmouth, Norwich and Salisbury cathedrals before moving to Worcester Cathedral in 1996.
+There, he was responsible for the introduction of girl choristers and the design and installation of the Kenneth Tickell quire organ in 2008, as well as continuing a vibrant programme of touring, broadcasting and recording as an organist and with the Cathedral Choir.

 From 1996 to 2011, he was Artistic Director to the Worcester Three Choirs Festival, introducing a wide variety of new musical threads to the great tradition of this long-lived institution.
 These included commissioned works from Francis Pott, Andrew Gant, Jackson Hill and Cheryl Frances-Hoad; cross-over concerts including performances of music from the Sacred Concerts of Duke Ellington and late night events by the David Rees-Williams Trio, Respectable Groove and Acoustic Triangle, as well as the main choral events.

-As a conductor, Adrian has an impressive list of works to his name, including many performances of the choral works of Elgar, Vaughan Williams and Finzi; contemporary works by James MacMillan, John Tavener and Jonathan Dove; jazz-inspired music by Gershwin, Bernstein and Ibert; concertos with John Lill, Julian Lloyd-Webber and Emma Johnson; not to mention great symphonic works from the classical genii of Mozart and Beethoven through to Janacek and Walton.
+As a conductor, Adrian has an impressive list of works to his name, notably the choral works of Elgar, Vaughan Williams and Finzi; contemporary works by James MacMillan, John Tavener and Jonathan Dove; jazz-inspired music by Gershwin, Bernstein and Ibert; concertos with John Lill, Julian Lloyd-Webber and Emma Johnson; as well as many of the great symphonic works.
 He has made a number of visits to Medellin in Colombia where his work with disadvantaged children has been a source of inspiration.
-He directed a number of projects in connection with the Cultural Olympiad of the London Olympic Games and continues to take on a range of orchestral and choral concerts in the UK and abroad.